Hot, delicious mashed potato pancakes are kept gluten-free by using almond flour instead of flour. They are perfect for leftover mashed potatoes!

 What to serve with mashed potato pancakes

 Since cooking them requires all my attention, I like to serve them with a simple no-fuss main dish that I can bake in the oven.
-So I often serve these mashed potato pancakes with simple baked chicken breast or with oven chicken kabobs, plus a quick tomato salad for a vegetable.
+So I often serve these pancakes with simple baked chicken breast or with oven chicken kabobs, plus a quick tomato salad for a vegetable.

 What about leftovers?